Jau-Al/friendly-netstat/README.md

 # friendly-netstat
+## Execution
+### Command Line

-Just give it the execution rights : chmod +x friendly-netstat then launch it : ./friendly-netstat
+1. Just give it the execution rights : chmod +x friendly-netstat
+2. then launch it : ./friendly-netstat

+### Graphic Interface
-With Graphic interface, most of the time : right click → properties → security → allow to execute Then double-click
+1. With Graphic interface, most of the time : right click → properties → security → allow to execute
+2. Then double-click

 With Nautilus, you need to allow scripts execution in Nautilus → Preferences → Behaviour → Executable Text Files → Ask what to do.

+### Usage
 Syntax : friendly-netstat [option] [refresh delay in seconds]

 Friendly-netstat gives you connected ports and programs or listening servers